lucasfierroruiz1/USAA-Fraud-Research/README.md

 Demo-
 <img width="942" height="848" alt="Screenshot 2025-11-30 231457" src="https://github.com/user-attachments/assets/831e5215-edc4-494a-94a2-2a33dad8a56f" />

+(Above is a screenshot of the Streamlit Dashboarrd showing our metrics and keyword visualization)

 Current Status
 ✅ Scraping, detection, summarization, and Supabase integration are fully operational